alokranjan06/alokranjan06.github.io/3-teaching.md

 with questions about our assignments which were given to us on Wednesday.
 Absolutely loved everything about the class no complaints </em> </p>

+<p class="ex2" align="justify"> <em> The instructor did a good job on explaining the course concept and is very easy to approach.
+He
+is patient and willing to help student achieve learning goals.
+The assignments he designed are well-linked to the learning materials.
+The questions are not easy but he always encourage students to dig deeper.
+This is one of the best courses I took! </em> </p>

 <p class="ex2" align="justify"> <em> Super patient and responsible - Passionate toward teaching and the field - his approachable
 and friendly personality make students easier to ask questions - Ability to give clear and logical response related to the course </em> </p>

+<p class="ex2" align="justify"> <em> The presentations made by the TA were really helpful and organized.
+He explained the concepts
+in the course really clearly and coherently.
+I liked that he would use a lot of pictures and examples to explain the ideas summarized on the slides.
+I also appreciated that he made sure that we didn’t have any questions before moving on to a new topic.  </em> </p>

+<p class="ex2" align="justify"> <em>  The teacher of this course always took feedback from the students and was very flexible regarding
+what content he focused on.
+I enjoyed all of the topics that we talked about in class and thought that the powerpoints, quizzes, and homeworks really helped reinforce the concepts we talked about in class.
+I also enjoyed how the professor gave real-life examples of a lot of the theoretical concepts we talked about.
+I also found all of the outside papers and podcasts he gave us very interesting.  </em> </p>